 Bring your plans to one of our members and they can provide an accurate cost estimate.
 There may be surprisingly little difference between the cost of respraying and installing new roof tiles.

 Concrete tiles are not glazed so like all exterior building materials they are subject to UV radiation and atmospheric pollutants.
-As a result they will weather with age to a matt finish and will lose some colour over time.
-Terracotta tiles are kiln-fired with a vitreous coating that makes these tiles resistant to harsh UV exposure and pollutants.
+As a result they will weather with age to a matt finish and will lose some color over time.
+Clay tiles are kiln-fired with a vitreous coating that makes these tiles resistant to harsh UV exposure and pollutants.

 Sometimes the natural mineral salts in concrete can migrate to the surface in the form of a whitish grey discolouration called efflorescence.
 This is not harmful, has no impact on the performance of the tile and will weather away over time.
 This article sourced from the Roofing Tile Association of Australia.